Darwen: History

+In the early 1840s Eccles Shorrock created a large mill lodge (industrial reservoir) in what is now the lower part of Bold Venture Park by constructing a dam where Inverness Road now runs across the valley cut by Bold Venture Brook.
+In 1848, during a night of heavy thunder storms and torrential rain, water rushed down from the moors and the dam failed catastrophically.
+The water level dropped by 40ft almost instantly, and a wall of water swept down into the town centre, doing considerable damage and drowning a number of poor people who slept in cellars under shops and houses in the Market Street area.

-Much of the town was built between about 1850 and 1900; placenames, date stones in terraces, and the vernacular architecture of cellars, local stone, locally-made brick, pipework and tiles and leaded glass, the last now mostly gone, reflect this.
+Much of the town was built between about 1850 and 1900; placenames, date stones in terraces, and the vernacular architecture of cellars, local stone, locally made brick, pipework and tiles and leaded glass, the last now mostly gone, reflect this.
 It was one of the first places in the world to have steam trams.

 Andrew Carnegie financed a public library here; the town also had an art and technology college and a grammar school.

 In 1931, Darwen was visited by Mahatma Gandhi, he had accepted the invitation from Corder Catchpool, Quaker manager of the Spring Vale Garden Village Ltd, to see the effects of India's boycott of cotton goods.

 India Mill is now home to many companies, including Brookhouse (producers of aeroplane parts) and Capita Group, which runs TV licensing.
 Since the 1950s, the textile industry has strongly declined in the region, although many industrial buildings from the period survive, now used for other purposes.
 India Mill and its chimney have been sold in a £12 million deal.